 After your bond claim notice is sent and your bond claim backup information is returned, the surety should review the claim and get back to you within a reasonable time indicating that they will either pay the claim or reject the claim.

 If the surety elects to pay the claim, they will require that you return a lien release and waiver in exchange for the payment.
-They may also request that you furnish to them a formal “Miller Act Claim Cancellation” to cancel the claim you previously made against the bond.
+They may also request that you furnish them with a formal “Miller Act Claim Cancellation” to cancel the claim you previously made against the bond.

 If the surety rejects the claim, your next step is to file a lawsuit to enforce the Miller Act Claim.
 These lawsuits must be filed in the federal district court where the project is located, and it must include the United States of America as a party!
 You will likely need a construction attorney to help you with this claim enforcement action.